donhatch/ShephardsPlayApplet/README.md

 6 Oct 2008 / v3: 6 Oct 2008 Alexey S Tarasov "Existence of a polyhedron which does not have a non-overlapping pseudo-edge unfolding" http://arxiv.org/abs/0806.2360 http://arxiv.org/pdf/0806.2360v3.pdf
 9 May 2012 O'Rourke "Unfolding Prismatoids as Convex Patches: Counterexamples and Positive Results" http://arxiv.org/abs/1205.2048 http://arxiv.org/pdf/1205.2048v1.pdf
 14 May 2013 / v2: 21 Apr 2014 Mohammad Ghomi "Affine unfoldings of convex polyhedra" http://arxiv.org/abs/1305.3231 http://arxiv.org/pdf/1305.3231v2.pdf
+Aug 8-10, 2013 Demaine, Demaine, Uehara "Zipper Unfolding of Domes and Prismoids" https://dspace.mit.edu/openaccess-disseminate/1721.1/100407
 31 Jan 2015 Mohammad Ghomi "Affine unfoldings of convex polyhedra: progress on Durer’s problem¨ http://people.math.gatech.edu/~ghomi/Papers/durerPF.pdf
 1 Sep 2015 / v2: 19 Oct 2015 O'Rourke "Spiral Unfoldings of Convex Polyhedra" http://arxiv.org/abs/1509.00321 http://arxiv.org/pdf/1509.00321v2.pdf

 Q: I noticed a mistake in one of the papers by benton&orourke-- it claimed to have proved something which isn't true.
 Something about volcano unfoldings?
 What was it?
 Doesn't seem to be any of the ones above, so far (although I added some after I said this).
 Bleah!
-Was it a paper that also said "this proves there's no proof of shephard's conjecture based on a random argument"
+Was it a paper that also said "this proves there's no proof of shephard's conjecture based on a random argument?"
 Q: I seem to remember also noticing that some result (on volcanos or prismoids or prismatoids or something) could be made stronger. what was that?